 The work-around for this is to pass back the output parameter data using an additional result set and then fetching this using the cursor.nextset() method after the other result sets.
-Also see section 5.6.5 Using Result Sets for passing back Output Data on this topic.
+Also see section 5.7.5 Using Result Sets for passing back Output Data on this topic.

 '''

 cursor.callproc('procname', parameters)

 Get the original output result set

 output_result_set = cursor.fetchall()

 Switch to the new output parameter result set

 cursor.nextset()

+output_parameter_result_set = cursor.fetchall()

 '''